tsun-code/freecodecamp/README.md

 ##### Earn certifications.

-<span style="color:red;font-size:36px">**Important Notes**</span>

 ### Important Notes

 **Do not store any passwords or sensitive data** on your public github repositories.
-If you have mistakenly stored any of them, you may take reference on the following links to remove them:
+If you have mistakenly stored any of them, you may follow the instructions from the following links to remove them:

 [Removing sensitive data from a repository](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository)